Local Bernstein theory, and lower bounds for Lebesgue constants: Introduction

 \subsection{Acknowledgments and AI tool disclosure}

 The author learned about the problem \eqref{lln} from the Erd\H{o}s problem site \cite{bloom}.
 The author was supported by the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund, and by NSF grant DMS-2347850, and is particularly grateful to recent donors to the Research Fund.
+We thank Bum Jun Kim for corrections.

 Many of the references here were located by ChatGPT DeepResearch, Gemini DeepResearch, and Claude.
 The proof of \Cref{tpl} is based on suggestions from ChatGPT Pro, Gemini Pro, and Claude.
 GPT was used separately by Nat Sothanaphan, Aron Bhalla, and myself to identify corrections in an earlier version of the manuscript.
 As already mentioned, AlphaEvolve and ChatGPT Pro were used to discover the proof of \Cref{toy} via \Cref{trig-lem}.
 Github Copilot was used to perform autocompletion of text, Claude Code was used to perform routine typesetting, and Gemini was used to generate most of the plots in this paper; but besides those tool usages, the text in this paper was human-written.